 We independently select and share the products we love—and may receive a commission if you choose to buy.

-They say necessity is the mother of invention, and when temperatures soar as high as they did this summer, it's necessary that we get little ones out of the backseat as soon as possible.
+They say necessity is the mother of invention, and when temperatures soar as high as they do during the summer, it's necessary that we get little ones out of the backseat as soon as possible.

 But parents are only human, and as much as we think we could never forget our babies in the car, it does happen.
 Research suggests high temperatures don't help, as heat stress can impact our cognitive function.